NI cannot become ‘collateral’ in EU-US trade war, says Little-Pengelly

 The deputy First Minister said she had raised ‘the dangers’ for Northern Ireland in any EU-US tariff dispute.

-It is important that Northern Ireland does not become “collateral damage” in any trade war between the US and EU, its deputy First Minister said.
+It is important that Northern Ireland does not become “collateral damage” in any trade war between the US and EU, the deputy First Minister said.

 Emma Little-Pengelly said the region was in “a tricky situation” over trade, that she intended to highlight with ambassadors.